-After my post on eating for two a month ago, I was asked whether it is possible for pregnancy to cause a reversal of lactose intolerance (LI).
+After my post on eating for two, I was asked whether it is possible for pregnancy to cause a reversal of lactose intolerance (LI).
 I was intrigued by the question, and decided to do some research on the subject.

 First, what is LI?
 Is it different than a milk allergy?